humphd/learn-travis/README.md

 $ heroku buildpacks:add --index 1 https://github.com/heroku/heroku-buildpack-apt
 ```

-Finally, I'll include a [Procfile](https://devcenter.heroku.com/articles/procfile) to tell Heroku how to start our server.
+Finally, I'll include a [Procfile](https://devcenter.heroku.com/articles/procfile) to tell Heroku how to start our node server.

 ```
 web: node src/server.js
 ```

 I can now push everything to GitHub, and Travis will take over.
-My dependencies will get installed, my code linted, my tests run, and if all that works, then my app will get deployed to Heroku and I'll be able to access it here:
+My dependencies will get installed, my code linted, my tests run, and if all that works, my app will get deployed to Heroku and I'll be able to access it here:

 https://learn-travis.herokuapp.com/profile/Twitter